developer-zebra/developer-zebra-site/src/activeedge/2-5/guide/usage/index.md

 When DataWedge recieves the Soft Scan Trigger intent from ActiveEdge, it does the following:

 * Activates the scanner currently selected in DataWedge and attempts to acquire data.
-	* If acquired, data is processed according to the ActiveEdge Profile, if any.
+	* If acquired, data is processed according to DataWedge Profile assigned to the foreground app, if any.
-	* If no ActiveEdge Profile is configured,
- 	*

-* If no data is acquired, continue pressing the ActiveEdge Zone until data is acquired.
+	* If no app is in the foreground, acquired data is handled according to the "Launcher" Profile or Profile0, if enabled.

-for scanning.
-The user must be continue to press the ActiveEdge zone to keep the scanner active until a barcode is read or the user wishes to cancel this action.
-After a barcode is read, DataWedge handles the processing based on the way DataWedge profiles are configured.

-Typically, this means that the barcode data will be sent as keystrokes to the current application that is in the foreground.
-However an application can have a DataWedge profile configured to do something else with the data.
-If no foreground application is running, the “Launcher” DataWedge profile will be used if it is enabled.
+* Continues to attempt data acquisition as long as button is held or pressed repeatedly.
+* Scan is cancelled when data is acquired or button is released.
+* Acquired data is typically delivered as keystrokes to the foreground application.

 **Note**: Standard device rules apply with applications “competing” for the scanner.
-If an application currently has the scanner "locked", ActiveEdge scanning will not function (just as other applications would).
+If an application currently has the scanner "locked," ActiveEdge scanning will not function (just as other applications would).
 In this case, pressing the ActiveEdge zone that has been configured for barcode scanning will result in no operation.

 Equally, the ActiveEdge service shall not lock use of the scanner.
 When a button that is configured for barcode scanning is pressed, ActiveEdge will immediately release the scanner either after the barcode is read or the user releases the ActiveEdge zone.